andyrids/pico-nrf24/README.md

 Aside from using a `nrf_manager` struct to initialise the NRF24L01 with different configuration settings through the `initialise` function, individual settings can be changed within a program through the following functions:

 1- the `rf_channel` function sets the RF channel for the device.
 Devices must be using the same channel in order to communicate with one another.

+According to Nordic support:

+> The nRF24L01+ can only change frequency in standby mode.
+It takes 130μS from standby to active mode (RX or TX) regardless of whether you change frequency or not...

+Therefore, if in RX Mode, switch to Standby-I mode through the `standby_mode` function before calling `rf_channel`.

 ```C
 /**